-41. The Courtyard is an old, open-sided former bus terminal with plastic tarpaulins erected around its perimeter as a windbreak.
-It has no heating or air conditioning except in a single, closed-off room (i.e., the only indoor space) reserved for staff members.
-It can be blistering in the summer and frigid in the winter.
-Water seeps - and sometimes pours - into the shelter during downpours, soaking residents and their belongings.

-42. The contract requires Midnight Mission to "[w]ork in partnership with the County of Orange/OCCR to be a 'Good Neighbor'... and to work closely with city/local government to minimize the impact of the program on the surrounding neighborhood."
-Contract at 8.

-43. The contract additionally requires Midnight Mission to "[s]ubmit policies and procedures for PROGRAM including but not limited to all aspects of services, management plan, staff responsibilities and staff coordination" to the County and to "[c]oordinate" with a number of County agencies and services.
-Id.

-44. Residents at the Courtyard must agree to and sign Courtyard Resident Expectation and Rules, as a condition of living at the shelter.
+- 41. The Courtyard was an old, open-sided former bus terminal with plastic tarpaulins erected around its perimeter as a windbreak.
+It had no heating or air conditioning except in a single, closed-off room (i.e., the only indoor space) reserved for staff members.
+It could be blistering in the summer and frigid in the winter.
+Water seeped-and sometimes poured-into the shelter during downpours, soaking residents and their belongings. - 42.
+The contract required Midnight Mission to "[w]ork in partnership with the County of Orange/OCCR to be a 'Good Neighbor'... and to work closely with city/local government to minimize the impact of the program on the surrounding neighborhood."
+Contract at 8. - 43.
+The contract additionally required Midnight Mission to "[s]ubmit policies and procedures for PROGRAM including but not limited to all aspects of services, management plan, staff responsibilities and staff coordination" to the County and to "[c]oordinate" with a number of County agencies and services.
+Id. - 44.
+The contract required that "[s]ecurity is in place 24 hours a day, 7 days a week."
+Id. at 11. - 45.
+The contract's staffing plan provided for three full-time security guards, five part-time security guards, eight part-time in-reach security back-up guards, three part-time security guard supervisors, three full-time security guard supervisors, and one part-time security exec supervisor. - 46.
+Courtyard security and shelter staff were authorized to inspect residents and/or their belongings at any time for prohibited items.
+Courtyard security was also authorized to check all resident bags at the Front Entrance Security Station. - 47.
+Residents at the Courtyard were required to agree to and sign Courtyard Resident Expectation and Rules, as a condition of living at the shelter. - 48.
+Midnight Mission knew or should have known about any habitability issues at the Courtyard because it had staff onsite at the shelter who would have observed these conditions first-hand.
+Midnight Mission knew or should have known about the sexual harassment at the shelter because their own staff perpetrated the harassment, and other staff observed the harassment.
+Midnight Mission also knew about the harassment and substandard conditions because its site manager retaliated against Plaintiff Cyndi Utzman after the ACLU Report, which described these issues, came out, and accused her of being a "spy."

-45. The County knew or should have known about the conditions in the showers and toilets at the Courtyard, as it was responsible for maintaining those facilities.
+- 49. The County knew or should have known about the conditions in the showers and toilets at the Courtyard, as it was responsible for maintaining those facilities.
 The County knew or should have known about the other problematic conditions at the Courtyard because the Report, published on March 14, 2019, detailed these conditions.
 The ACLU of Southern California also sent a copy of the Report to the County.
-On June 18, 2019, several staff of the ACLU of Southern California met with officials from the County, including County CEO Frank Kim, to discuss the problems highlighted in the Report, including the conditions at the Courtyard.

-46. Despite numerous resident complaints, the ACLU's Report, and the meeting with County staff, Defendants County and Midnight Mission failed to address the unlawful conditions at the Courtyard.
+On June 18, 2019, several staff of the ACLU of Southern California met with officials from the County, including County CEO Frank Kim, to discuss the problems highlighted in the Report, including the conditions at the Courtyard. - 50.
+Despite numerous resident complaints, the ACLU's Report, and the meeting with County staff, Defendants County and Midnight Mission failed to address the unlawful conditions at the Courtyard.

-В. BRIDGES AT KRAEMER PLACE
+B. BRIDGES AT KRAEMER PLACE